MOONDROP x Crinacle DUSK Headphones Review

 • No IP rating.

-The MOONDROP Crinacle DUSK are mediocre for office use.
+The MOONDROP Crinacle DUSK are adequate for office use.
 On the plus side, they're comfortable enough to wear all day and leak almost no audio.
 You can blast your favorite tunes without disturbing your coworkers.
-But they're not great at blocking out noise around you, so you might be disturbed by chatty colleagues.
-Their mic is also only adequate, so these aren't a good choice if you make lots of conference calls.
+However, they're not great at blocking out noise around you, so you might be disturbed by chatty colleagues.
+Their mic also doesn't do a good job of separating your voice from any noise around you, so these aren't a good choice if you make lots of calls from a busy office.
+But if you work from a private room, they'll do, even if they won't excel.

 Pros